Hedge Portfolio with ETFs: The Complete Professional's Guide to Risk Management

 Published

 A hedge is an investment intended to offset potential losses in your core holdings.
 It's portfolio insurance.
-The goal is to add an asset that has a low, or ideally negative, correlation to your primary risk (which for most is equity market risk).
+The goal is to add an asset that has a low, or ideally negative, correlation to your primary risk (which for most investors is equity market risk).

 There are two primary ways to hedge: